UmmuDem/DataAnalyticsBootcamp/Week 1/Labs/Customer Analysis/readme.md

 - For the numerical variables, check the multicollinearity between the features.
 Please note that we will use the column `total_claim_amount` later as the target variable.
 - Drop one of the two features that show a high correlation between them (greater than 0.9).
 Write code for both the correlation matrix and for seaborn heatmap.
 If there is no pair of features that have a high correlation, then do not drop any features

+# Lab | Predicting Claim Amount with ML Linear Regression

+## Introduction

+For this lab, we still keep using the [marketing_customer_analysis.csv file](marketing_customer_analysis.csv) - the US car insurance data set.
+You should be able to pick up where you left off in the previous rounds of customer behaviour analysis.
+However this time we will look to apply a linear regression machine learning model

+Review the previous rounds and follow the steps as shown in previous lectures.

+## 01 - Problem (case study)
+Familiarise yourself with Data Descriptions and the Goal.

+## 02 - Getting Data
+Read the .csv file into python

+## 03 - Cleaning/Wrangling/EDA
+Change headers names.
+Deal with NaN values, replace with appropriate method.

+split categorical Features and Numerical Features.

+Explore visually both sets of features, to identify next steps.

+Look at potential multicollinearity using a correlation matrix or other approach.

+## 04 - Pre-Processing Data
+Dealing with outliers.
+Normalization - ie use chosen scaler to transform selected columns into normal distribution as needed for linear regression model.
+Propose: MinMax scaler on 'effective_to_date' and standard scaler on numerical columns.

+Encoding Categorical Data fields using OHE.

+Bring categorical and numerical columns back together using pd.concat.

+Define X and y, the y value you are seeking to predict is claim amount.

+Splitting into train set and test dataset using random state, eg 80%:20% .

+## 05 - Modeling
+Apply linear regression model from sklearn.linear_model.

+Fit over your train data and predict against X test.

+## 06 - Model Validation
+You should gather appropriate metrics to evaluate model accuracy over y_test- such as :
+R2.
+MSE.
+RMSE.
+MAE.

+## 07 - Reporting
+Present results inside your notebook with appropriate annotation describing the accuracy of the model and business insight gained.